pipeguru/documentation/docs/Swift/limitations.md

 - Add a badge to a native tab bar item.

 Experiments are contained within the `PipeGuruCardView` and `PipeGuruSheet` views.
 The logic and presentation of what's inside these views are controlled remotely, but the views themselves are placed within your existing native layout.

+Since we absorb the design system of the original application we can recreate experiences which look indistinguisable from native components.

 ### 2. No Inline Native Components